lesterfernandez/SuperSmashCraft_Repo/README.md

 SuperSmashCraft

-This was a Bukkit plugin back in 2013/2014.
+This was a Bukkit plugin back in 2013/2014, and was one of my first bigger projects.
-It has been out of development for quite some years and other "Super Smash Craft" plugins were made in that time.
+It has been out of development for quite some years.
-Either way you are welcome to take a look and use the code however you please.
+You are welcome to take a look at the code.